achronyme/achronyme-core/docs/language/core-language/data-types.md

 ## Numbers

-All numbers are 64-bit floating point (IEEE 754).
+All numbers are 64-bit floating point (IEEE 754 compliant).

 ```javascript
 42            // Integer (stored as float)